 GPIFN Website Developers

 Dr Louise Santhanam Louise is a GP working in London.
 Personal experience led her to seek out further professional education on the subject of infant feeding and after making links with The Breastfeeding Network she set up GPIFN (UK) as an online network in February 2016.
 She also has an interest in perinatal mental health and was co-developer of the RCGP Perinatal Mental Health Toolkit which launched in 2016.
-From February 2018 she has been working as NHS Bexley Clinical Commissioning Group’s GP clinical lead for maternity services in Bexley, south-east London and is also a GP Rep for the Pan-London Perinatal Mental Health Clinical Network, which is dedicated to enhancing perinatal mental health services in London.
+From February 2018- March 2019 she worked as NHS Bexley Clinical Commissioning Group’s GP clinical lead for maternity services in Bexley, south-east London She is a GP Rep for the Pan-London Perinatal Mental Health Clinical Network, which is dedicated to enhancing perinatal mental health services in London.
 She was previously a volunteer committee member of the not-for-profit campaign ‘Better Breastfeeding’, which works better support, better understanding and a better environment for breastfeeding in the UK.

 Dr Clare Macdonald Clare is a GP in Oadby.
 Leicestershire.
 She has a long standing interest in infant feeding and like many, this interest grew after her own personal experience.
 She joined the GPIFN in 2016 and strives to work to improve GP access to quality, reliable information on the subject through the website, and networking with infant feeding experts and other GPs in the Midlands region.
 Clare is currently a GP member of the NICE Guideline Committee for ‘Postnatal care up to 8 weeks after birth’.